diaxxu/RH-rocketV1/README.md

 # 🚀 RH-rocketV1

 ## Simple Rocket Project

-This is a basic single-stage model rocket powered by a solid D-class motor.
+This is a very basic single-stage model rocket powered by a solid D-class motor.
 The design focuses on stability, safe recovery, and being easy to build with common materials.

 ---